DarkIlluminatus/-OMARG-AIR-AID/models/ARCHON/README.md

    ```
    python archon.py
    ```
-2. **Connect to Your ChatGPT GPT Model**: Ensure your model is running and accessible.
+2. **Connect to Your Language Model**: Ensure your model is running and accessible.
 3. **Configure API/RCON Instructions**: Use the provided templates to create custom instructions.
 4. **Advanced Browsing**: Utilize ARCHON's browsing capabilities for enhanced information retrieval.